 Shown below are examples of fire alarm control panels protection design using the best surge protector options.

-These protection networks are retro-fit installations.
-The designs provide surge suppression for the existing fire alarm panel power and communication lines.
+These protection networks are Retro-Fit installations.
+The designs provide surge suppression for the existing fire alarm panel power and communication lines at or nearest the critical equipement.

 All Modes of the power supply feeding these alarm systems are protected individually prior to entering each panel.
 All communication circuits feeding these examples are protected individually prior to entering each alarm panel.